chuasweechin/json-to-excel-mapper/README.md

 # json-to-excel-mapper

-A tool to map a json object property and data to an excel worksheet.
+A .Net C# tool that maps a json object property and data to an excel worksheet.
 Helps the layman who are more comfortable with excel to view json object in a more readable format.

 Supported json format: